mehdi-mirzapour/French-CRS/README.md

     python -m pip install -e .
     python -m spacy download fr_core_news_sm
     ```
-8. To deactivate try `deactivate` in commonad prompt or simply close the terminal
+8. To deactivate the enviroment run `deactivate` in the commonad prompt or simply close the terminal

 ## Running a pre-trained model pipelines in command line